undertheground/design-system/README.md

 >these materials enable a reliable development workflow to build beautiful and functional web projects.

 ## Getting Started
-For installing the design system, type the below command:
+For installing the design system in React ecosystem, type the below command:
 ```
 npm install @underthecround/react
 ```
+Development of the design system for other frameworks are in progress.

 ## Contributors